ruchika817/data-quest/README.md

 python3 data_quest.py
 should be able to run it

 ### 3. The functions that I have defined do not have hard coded names of the files.
 Those are the arguments.
-I am not sure what you mean by that question.
+Can you please elaborate on what you mean by your question?

 ### 4. To avoid using the user Access_key and Secret_key in the code, one could create a credentials file in your aws folder in your terminal.
 Once that is made, there is default profile created which can be used by Boto3 to interact with the AWS account.